 Zenith Beach, Fishermans Bay, Wreck Beach…… yes, Tomaree definitely has the most glorious places to do bush regeneration!
-Join us mornings on the 1st Tuesday, 2nd Saturday and/or the 3rd Thursday each month.
+Join us mornings in North Tomaree on the 1st Tuesday, 2nd Saturday and/or the 3rd Thursday each month, or at Fishermans Bay 1st Saturday or 3rd Tuesday each month.
 Contact John Peel / Sue Olsson to find out more or to get involved and register.
 You do not need to be an NPA member to participate — of course you’re welcome to join.

 Awabakal Wildflower Walk

 We’d love to see you next September on our annual guided wildflower walk.
 Share a morning ramble with botanical experts, nature photographers and ecologists, exploring the spring wildflowers of the Awabakal Nature Reserve, near Dudley.
 All members of the public, all ages are welcome.
 Easy walking along sandy tracks.
 Contact John Simpson for details.